 Sunglasses are labeled according to guidelines for UV protection established by the American National Standards Institute (ANSI).
+There are three categories:

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date of last review on all articles.
+Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.